wp-plugins/wishpot-publisher-pro/readme.txt

 This free plugin allows you to generate revenues from your blog by integrating products in your pages or sidebar.
 You can create any pages by using the built-in short-codes or just use the widgets.
 The generated widgets differ in size (300x600, 300x250, 160x600, 120x600 etc.).
 Products are automatically populated using the Wishpot products database.

 For more information about the Wishpot Publisher program you can visit http://publisher.wishpot.com.

-If you have problems or questions, please post it in the **[Support forum](http://wordpress.org/tags/wishpot?forum_id=10#postform)** .
+To monetize the products displayed by this plugin signup here:  http://productportals.wishpot.com/new_admin/?a_id=1

 == Support ==